datalad-handbook/book/docs/intro/installation.rst

 Git:
     Windows also does not come with Git.
 If you happen to have it installed already, please check, if you have configured it for command line use.
-You should be able to open the Windows command prompt and run a command like :command:`git --version`.
+You should be able to open the Windows command prompt and run a command like :shcmd:`git --version`.
     It should return a version number and not an error.

     To install Git, visit the `Git website <https://git-scm.com/download/win>`_ and